viviantomato/averageExceptionsActivity/README.md

 ## Wave 2: Raising a better exception.

 1. Modify the average function.
 Make it so that it does NOT raise a `ZeroDivisionError`.
-Instead, have it raise a `ValueError`.
+Instead, have it raise a `ValueError` when an empty list is passed in.
 The description of the new error you create should be `cannot compute average of an empty collection`.

 2. Run the code again, attempting to compute an average before entering any numbers.
 Verify that your new exception shows up.